Birmingham School Crosswalk Accident Lawyers

 Any pedestrian, including children, can suffer debilitating injuries from being struck by a car.
 Without the protection afforded to vehicle occupants, such as airbags and seatbelts, victims must suffer the full force of the impact.
 A kid could fall to the pavement during the collision, become airborne, or get run over by the car.
 They could also suffer additional injuries from flying debris and other hazards.

 At Farris, Riley & Pitt, LLP, our Birmingham school crosswalk accident lawyers understand the devastation of finding out your son or daughter has been the victim of a severe car accident.
 They likely require emergency medical care and ongoing treatment to heal.
 The cost of these bills can significantly affect your finances and lead to crushing debt.

 You should not be forced to pay out of pocket for any costs resulting from the school crosswalk accident if your child’s actions didn’t contribute to their injuries.
 Farris, Riley & Pitt, LLP is ready to help you hold the negligent driver liable and seek the maximum available compensation for you.
-Call us at (205) 324-1212 today for your free consultation.
+Call us at (205) 324-1212 or contact us online today for your free consultation.